yuezhang914/webserv/readme.md

-*This project has been created as part of the 42 curriculum by Yzhang2 and  Weiyang.*
+*This project has been created as part of the 42 curriculum by yzhang2 and weiyang.*

 ## Description

 **Webserv** is a 42 School project whose goal is to write a custom, non-blocking HTTP/1.1 web server in **C++98**.
 The project focuses on understanding low-level network programming, asynchronous event loops using I/O multiplexing (`select`, `poll`, `epoll`, or `kqueue`), HTTP/1.1 protocol parsing, Static File Serving, Autoindex generation, File Uploads, Session & Cookie Management, and CGI (Common Gateway Interface) execution.